 Dine under the stars.
 Actually, under the stars and plastic fruit.

-Begins sundown on Sunday, October 20, 2019 and ends sundown on Tuesday, October 22, 2019.
+Begins sundown on Friday, October 9, 2020 and ends sundown on Sunday, October 11, 2020.
 Shemini Atzeret is the day after the last day of Sukkot (Shemini means eighth in Hebrew and some people consider this the eighth day of Sukkot) and the day before.
 It comes with its own prayers and traditions, but no one can really explain what the holiday is about, mostly because there isn’t a clear translation for the word Atzeret.
 Let us know if you figure it out.

 The bridge between Sukkot and Simchat Torah.
 Yup, that's all we got.